stanford-futuredata/noscope/README.md

 - python 2.7 - For Linux, use your package manager.
 For Mac: http://docs.python-guide.org/en/latest/starting/install/osx/.
 - pip python-setuptools python-tk - https://packaging.python.org/tutorials/installing-packages/
 - CUDA, CUDNN, tensorflow-gpu
-  - https://www.tensorflow.org/versions/r1.0/install/install_linux - specifies which cuda and cudnn versions to use for the version of TensorFlow used in this project.
-  - https://www.tensorflow.org/versions/r0.12/get_started/os_setup - provides easier-to-follow instructions for installating tensorflow, tensorflow-gpu, and cuDNN.
+  - https://www.tensorflow.org/versions/r0.12/get_started/os_setup - YOU MUST INSTALL THESE VERSIONS, not more recent ones.
 Go to the section **Download and Install cuDNN** for cuDNN installation instructions.
-  - Note: If you see an error message about being unable to find libcudnn.so.6 when running tensorflow, then you are encountering a compatibility issue where the latest version of tensorflow requires cuDNN 6.0 but NoScope requires cudnn 5.1.
-To fix this, install the libraries for cuCDNN 6.0 first, then the cuDNN 5.1 libraries in the same place.
-This will make the default cuDNN 5.1 (which you need to compile noscope) but will have the 6.0 bindings present so that the tensorflow python libraries work.
+  - Note: Having both TensorFlow-gpu 0.12 and more recent versions installed is complicated.
+It may not be easy to have the multiple versions of cuDNN installed.
+This project requires cuDNN 5.1 and more recent versions of TensorFlow will break with that installed.
+Therefore, it is recommended that users uninstall more recent versions of tensorflow and delete the cuDNN so files if they are installed.
 - OpenCV 3.2 with FFmpeg bindings - https://github.com/BVLC/caffe/wiki/OpenCV-3.2-Installation-Guide-on-Ubuntu-16.04
 - g++ 5.4 or later - For Linux, use your package manager.
 For Mac, http://braumeister.org/formula/gcc@5 should work, though the developers haven't tested this.